Verifiable governance · not declared

 Every control we write produces a proof you can verify.

-In short: a rule doesn't stay on paper.
-It's applied in the process, leaves a logged piece of evidence and hands over to a person when a check is needed.
+In short: a rule does not stay on paper.
+It is applied in the process, leaves recorded evidence and passes to a person when a check is needed.

 Rule